 - 4 radishes or more/less depending on size

 - 1 carrot medium, scrubbed or peeled

 - 1 egg

-- 3tsp radish green pesto (or more/less as you prefer; see separate recipe - link above)
+- 3 teaspoon pesto suggest radish green but can use other; or more/less as you prefer; see separate recipe - link above

 - Lightly season the steak with salt and pepper on both sides and set aside.

 - Warm the oil in a small skillet/frying pan over a medium heat.
 (Warm a second pan after a couple minutes of cooking if you prefer to cook the steak separately - see below)

 - Remove the ends from the carrots and radishes.
 Cut the radishes in to quarters and slice the carrot in quarters lengthways, then each quarter into chunks roughly the same size as the radish pieces.